neondatabase/website/next/content/docs/guides/vercel.md

 ## How the integration works with preview deployments

 When you push a branch to the GitHub repository associated with your Vercel project, triggering a preview deployment, the integration automatically creates a database branch in Neon and connects it to your preview deployment by setting the required Vercel preview environment variables.
+An isolated copy of your database for each preview deployment provides reviewers with a true production-like environment with real data.

-For the integration to work, you must ensure that the database connection settings in your application correspond to the Vercel production environment variable settings configured by your Neon integration.
-For example, if your applications's database connection is defined by a `DATABASE_URL` variable, make sure that setting in your application corresponds to the `DATABASE_URL` setting configured by the Neon integration.
+For the integration to work, the database connection settings in your application must correspond to the Vercel production environment variable settings configured by your Neon integration.
+For example, if your applications's database connection is defined by a `DATABASE_URL` variable, make sure that setting in your application corresponds to the `DATABASE_URL` setting configured by the integration.
 You can find the environment variable settings in Vercel by navigating to the Vercel dashboard, selecting your project, and selecting **Settings** > **Environment Variables**.

 ## Add the Neon integration